NBISweden/module-r-intro-dm-practices/index.md

 ---

 This lesson gives an introduction to R and how to work with tidy data.
-It also include some content on literate programming.
+It also includes some content on literate programming.

-This lesson builds to a large extent on the Data Carpentry's lessons "Data Analysis and Visualization in R for Ecologists" and "Intro to R and RStudio for Genomics" and to some extent also on the Software Carpentry's lesson "Programming with R".
+The material builds to a large extent on the Data Carpentry's lessons "Data Analysis and Visualization in R for Ecologists" and "Intro to R and RStudio for Genomics" and to some extent also on the Software Carpentry's lesson "Programming with R".